cyclic-software/www/content/posts/write-shitty-code.md

---
+---
-Name: Write Shitty Code - why you should and feel good about it
+Name: 'Write Shitty Code - why you should and feel good about it'
-Slug: write-shitty-code
+Slug: 'write-shitty-code'
-Summary:
+Summary: ''
---
+---

 I know how to write good code.